Nandivaleamol/Dynamic-PDF-Generation/README.md

 # Dynamic-PDF-Generation
 Dynamic PDF Generator

+# Problem Statement:

-- Build a Spring Boot Application with REST API to generate PDF using Java Template Engine.
+Build a Spring Boot Application with REST API to generate PDF using Java Template Engine.

 - Requirement
 1 REST API to accept data and generate a PDF based on the received data.